Bessie Rayner Parkes: Later life

 Parkes continued to write until late in life and remained a keen observer of politics and society.
 However, following her marriage and the death of her husband, her active involvement in the organized women's movements abated.
 She travelled in the United States with her son in 1896 and continued writing.
 Parkes published five more works in the last 30 years of her life.

 Anguish over the stupidity of war and pride in her country coloured her feelings during the First World War.
 Almost at its close, her eldest grandchild, a Second Lieutenant in the Royal Air Force, went missing.
 He was shot down and killed near Cambrai, in France.

 She died in 1925, aged 95.
-At her death Parkes left £3,688 in her will, which is the equivalent to £222,355, in 2019.
+At her death Parkes left £3,688 in her will.

 Published work

 Bessie Rayner Parkes published fourteen books: poetry, essays, biography, memoirs, travel, and literature for children and adolescents, as well as a very effective booklet on women's rights and dozens of articles.
 Much of her literary work was well received during her lifetime and her poetry was admired by John Ruskin and Henry Wadsworth Longfellow.